Pattadakal: Virupaksha Temple

 The tower above the sanctum is a three-storey pyramidal structure, with each storey bearing motifs that reflect those in the sanctum below.
 However, for clarity of composition, the artisans had simplified the themes in the pilastered projections and intricate carvings.
 The third storey is the simplest, having only parapet kutas, a kuta roof with each face decorated with kudus – a structure common in later Dravidian architecture Hindu temples.
 A kalasha-like pot, found in festivals, social ceremonies and personal rituals such as weddings, crowns the temple.
 The top of this pot is 17.5 m above the temple pavement, the highest for any pre-9th century South Indian temple.
 The sukanasa on the tower is large, exceeding half the height of the superstructure, to aid visibility from a distance.

 The sanctum walls, and also those of the nearby mantapa space, are decorated with intricately detailed carvings.

 These carvings depict images of Shaivism, Vaishnavism, and Shaktism deities, and themes, such as Narasimha and Varaha (Vaishaivism), Bhairava and Nataraja (Shaivism), Harihara (half Shiva-half Vishnu), Lakulisa (Shaivism), Brahma, Durga, Saraswati, Lakshmi, and others.
 According to George Michell, the carvings on the walls and porch of the Virupaksha temple exterior are "vehicles for diverse sculptural compositions, by far the most numerous found on any Early Chalukya monument".
-Other than Hindu gods and goddesses, numerous panels show depict people either as couples, in courtship and mithuna, or as individuals wearing jewellery or carrying work implements.
+Other than Hindu gods and goddesses, numerous panels depict people either as couples, in courtship and mithuna, or as individuals wearing jewelry or carrying work implements.

 A Virupaksha frieze showing two Panchatantra fables.

-The temple has numerous friezes spanning a variety of topics such as, for example, two men wrestling, rishi with Vishnu, rishi with Shiva, Vishnu rescuing Gajendra elephant trapped by a crocodile in a lotus pond, scenes of hermitages, and sadhus seated in meditative yoga posture.
-Vedic deities such as Surya riding the chariot with Aruna, Indra on elephant and others are carved in stone.
+The temple has numerous friezes spanning a variety of topics such as, for example, two men wrestling, a rishi with Vishnu, a rishi with Shiva, Vishnu rescuing the Gajendra elephant trapped by a crocodile in a lotus pond, scenes of hermitages, and sadhus seated in meditative yoga posture.
+Vedic deities such as Surya riding the chariot with Aruna, Indra on an elephant, and others are carved in stone.
 A few depict scenes from the Ramayana such as those involving Angada (Vali's Son from Kishkindha Kingdom)sitting on a high chair made of his own magic tail and higher than the height of the ravana's throne, golden deer, Hanuman, Sugriva, Vali, Ravana and Jatayu bird, Sita being abducted, the struggles of Rama and Lakshmana.
-Other friezes show scenes from the Mahabharata, Vasudeva jailed in by Kamsa and birth of Sr krishna, Krishna's playful life story in the Bhagavata Purana and the Harivamsa as well as fables from the Panchatantra and other Hindu texts.
+Other friezes show scenes from the Mahabharata, Vasudeva jailed by Kamsa and the birth of Sr Krishna, Krishna's playful life story in the Bhagavata Purana and the Harivamsa as well as fables from the Panchatantra and other Hindu texts.

 The temple contains historically significant inscriptions that provide hints about the society and culture of 8th-century India.
 For example, one inscription mentions a grant to the "musicians of the temple" by the queen.

-The famous Kailasha temple at Ellora Caves was modeled after this temple, although the Virupaksha temple was itself modeled after the Kailasanatha temple at Kanchipuram.
+The famous Kailasha temple at Ellora Caves was modeled after this temple.
+However, the Virupaksha temple was itself modeled after the Kailasanatha temple at Kanchipuram.